Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Related Work

 \subsection{Subject-driven Image Generation}

-Diffusion models have greatly advanced text-to-image generation~\cite{rombach2021highresolution,sd3,pixartalpha}, and many works focus on injecting novel subjects while preserving identity.
-Early methods add spatial control such as poses or edges~\cite{controlnet,t2iadapter}, while later cross-attention–based encoders such as IP-Adapter and SSR-Encoder~\cite{ipadapter,ssrencoder} and personalization methods including DreamBooth, Textual Inversion, CustomDiffusion, DisenBooth, and recent multi-subject or zero-shot schemes~\cite{dreambooth,textualinversion,customdiffusion,disenbooth,liu2023customizable,msdiffusion,jdeituningfree2024,Ding_2024,subjectagnostic2024,tewel2024training} learn subject-specific representations from paired subject-images for SDI-Gen. We follow this line by reusing a paired subject-images (Subject-200K from OminiControl~\cite{ominicontrol}) as our main identity supervision, but explicitly utilize a small amount of unpaired videos to handle temporal coherence.
+Diffusion models have substantially advanced text-to-image synthesis~\cite{rombach2021highresolution,sd3,pixartalpha}, and extensive work studies how to inject novel subjects while preserving identity.
+Early approaches introduce explicit spatial control (\eg, pose or edge guidance)~\cite{controlnet,t2iadapter}.
+More recent methods employ cross-attention-based visual encoders such as IP-Adapter and SSR-Encoder~\cite{ipadapter,ssrencoder}, as well as personalization techniques including DreamBooth~\cite{dreambooth}, Textual Inversion~\cite{textualinversion}, CustomDiffusion~\cite{customdiffusion}, DisenBooth~\cite{disenbooth}, and subsequent multi-subject or zero-shot variants~\cite{liu2023customizable,msdiffusion,jdeituningfree2024,Ding_2024,subjectagnostic2024,tewel2024training}.
+These methods typically learn subject-specific representations from subject-image pairs, enabling subject-driven image generation (SDI-Gen).
+We follow this line by using subject-image pairs (Subject-200K from OminiControl~\cite{ominicontrol}) as the primary source of identity supervision, and additionally leverage a small number of arbitrary videos to preserve temporal coherence.